-- Whisk in the melted Butter (at room temperature) and the Egg, then pour it all in the bowl of your Stand Mixer fitted with the Dough Hook attachment (see note 2).
+- Whisk in the melted Butter (at room temperature), the Egg and the Mashed Sweet Potato then place it all in the bowl of your Stand Mixer fitted with the Dough Hook attachment (see note 2).

 - Add the sifted Bread Flour and Table Salt and start kneading the dough on a medium-low speed.
 Stop to scrap the edges of the bowl if needed.
 Knead for about 3 minutes, then increase the speed to a medium-high and keep kneading for another 5 to 7 minutes (see note 3).

 - Flip the dough on a very lightly floured or greased surface and bring together into a large ball (it will still be slightly sticky, it's normal).
 Transfer into a clean bowl that has been lightly greased, cover with a tea towel and leave to prove for about 1 to 1,5 hour - or until the dough has doubled in size (see note 4).